mdailey77/billingslacknotifier/README.md

 # billingslacknotifier
-Azure Functions app that sends Azure monthly billing costs as a Slack message on a daily schedule
+Azure Functions app that sends Azure monthly billing costs as a Slack message on a daily schedule.
+The app first retrieves monthly billing costs according to service name and resource group from the Azure Cost Management API.
+The retrieved data is formatted for Slack using the Slack Block Kit syntax.
+The formatted data is sent to Slack by making a request to the Slack Web API.